shamby87/VSCode-tutorial/README.md

 ssh-add ~/.ssh/id_rsa
 ```

+If you are still having issues with the ssh key setup, try the tutorial from CSE-IT under the "Key-based authentication" header [here](https://cse.umn.edu/cseit/self-help-guides/secure-shell-ssh).

 ## Moving Files to the Remote Machine

 Gone are the days of using `scp` or `sftp` to copy files from your local machine.
-With VSCode, you can easily move files to and from the remote machine you just connected to.
+With VS Code, you can easily move files to and from the remote machine you just connected to.

 Once you are connected to the remote machine, go to `File->Open Folder` to open a folder on the remote machine: